All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Metformin Very low (not associated)

 As you can see, tirzepatide's pancreatitis rate is at the low end of the range for GLP-1 based medications.
-The dual mechanism (GIP + GLP-1) does not appear to add pancreatitis risk compared to GLP-1 medications alone.
+The dual mechanism (GIP + GLP-1) doesn't appear to add pancreatitis risk compared to GLP-1 medications alone.

 Frequently Asked Questions

-A direct causal link has not been established.
+A direct causal link hasn't been established as of 2026.
 Pancreatitis occurred in a very small number of patients in clinical trials, at rates not meaningfully different from placebo.
 Some events may be related to gallstone formation from weight loss rather than the medication itself.
-The FDA includes pancreatitis as a warning in the prescribing information as a precaution, which is standard for all medications in this class.
+The FDA includes pancreatitis as a warning in the prescribing information as a precaution.
+This is standard for all medications in this class.

 I had pancreatitis years ago.
 Can I still take tirzepatide?